-NOTE 12 - COMMITMENTS
+NOTE 11 - COMMITMENTS

 In November 2019, SVEF entered into a sixty-month lease for three document processors.
 The monthly minimum lease payments for the document processors are \$552.
-Lease expense under this lease was \$7,804 for fiscal year ended December 31, 2022.
-Future minimum lease payments are as follows:
+Lease expense under this lease was \$6,619 for fiscal year ended December 31, 2023.
+The Foundation did not renew the lease at the end of its term in 2024.
+The total lease amount falls below SVEF's \$50,000 threshold and therefore, it is not recorded on the Statement of Financial Position.